privacy-scaling-explorations/sonobe-docs/src/usage/frontend.md

 /// inside the agmented F' function).
 /// The parameter z_i denotes the current state, and z_{i+1} denotes the next state after applying
 /// the step.
+/// Note that the external inputs for the specific circuit are defined at the implementation of
+/// both `FCircuit::ExternalInputs` and `FCircuit::ExternalInputsVar`, where the `Default` trait
+/// implementation.
+For example if the external inputs are just an array of field elements, their
-pub trait FCircuit<F: PrimeField>: Clone + Debug {
+/// `Default` trait implementation must return an array of the expected size. pub trait FCircuit<F: PrimeField>: Clone + Debug {
     type Params: Debug;
+    type ExternalInputs: Clone + Default + Debug;
+    type ExternalInputsVar: Clone + Default + Debug + AllocVar<Self::ExternalInputs, F>;

     /// returns a new FCircuit instance
     fn new(params: Self::Params) -> Result<Self, Error>;